 Gross revenue is the total income generated from short-term rental bookings before deducting any expenses, fees, or taxes.
-It includes all guest charges such as nightly rates, cleaning fees, and additional service fees, representing the top-line income figure that every other financial metric builds upon.
+It is the sum of every dollar a guest pays — nightly rates, cleaning fees, pet fees, and extra-guest charges — making it the top-line figure that every other financial metric for an STR property builds upon.

-Gross Revenue = Sum of All Guest Payments (Nightly Revenue + Cleaning Fees + Additional Fees)
+Gross Revenue = Nightly Revenue + Cleaning Fees + Ancillary Fees

 | Component | Amount |